Balkghar/dai-lab-http-infrastructure/management-ui/README.md

 infrastructures.
 It has been decided to **run docker compose commands** via the node `exec` function instead.
 This exposes the application to serious security risks.

+## API endpoints

+- `GET /api/status` returns an HTML fragment with the status of the infrastructure.
+- `GET /api/services`returns an HTML fragment with a table of all services.
+- `GET /api/containers` returns an HTML fragment with a list of all containers.
+- `WebSocket /api/logs` returns a WebSocket connection to the logs of a container.
+The server expects a command line in the `container <container_name>` format.
+The server will then send the logs of the container to the client.

+Some demo requests are available in the [demo.http](./demo.http) file.

 ## Docker

 The application is ready to go as a Docker container.
 Run the following commands to build and run the container: